 This document was amended in July 2016 to reflect literature that was released since the original publication of this content in May 2012.
 This document will continue to be periodically updated to reflect the growing body of literature related to this topic.

-KEYWORDS: Cystitis, renal abcess, dysuria, hematuria, pyelonephritis, hydronephrosis, UTI
+KEYWORDS: Cystitis, vesicoureteral reflux (VUR), dysuria, hematuria, pyelonephritis, hydronephrosis, UTI

-At the end of medical school, the medical student will be able to:
+At the end of undergraduate medical training, the medical student will be able to:

 The anatomic location of the UTI is germane to etiology and clinical presentation.
 Regardless of UTI location, infants and many young children cannot describe their symptoms; hence it is critical to understand the observable signs and symptoms of infection to make the diagnosis.
 Lower UTI's include bladder infections (cystitis), whereas upper UTI's include pyelonephritis and perinephric and renal abscess.
 Cystitis is second in frequency only to respiratory infection as a reason for pediatric medical visits.
-Classic symptoms of cystitis include urinary frequency, urgency, dysuria, hematuria, suprapubic pain, sensation of incomplete emptying, and even incontinence.
+Classic symptoms of cystitis include urinary frequency, urgency, dysuria, hematuria, suprapubic pain, sensation of incomplete emptying, and often, even incontinence.
 Non-specific symptoms can include poor feeding, irritability, lethargy, vomiting, diarrhea, ill appearance, and abdominal distension (Table 1).
 Fever and flank pain are unusual symptoms for lower UTI, but fever can more often be a sign of lower UTI in children as compared to adults.